 “Don’t frown so much, you’ll get wrinkles” said your grandmother.
 Then in her next breath she shared with you her secrets to keeping wrinkles at bay for as long as possible.
 Little did your grandmother know that she had already passed on her wrinkles to you.

 Age wrinkles are the fine lines, and the deep furrows that appear in your skin as you age.
 And your grandmother was right, they do tend to form in places where the skin gets stretched repeatedly like around the mouth or on the forehead.

 On top of these repair fumbles, collagen is also broken down over time.
 Not surprisingly, the appearance of wrinkles can be accelerated by factors that enhance collagen breakdown.
-These factors include exposure to ultraviolet (UV) light, combined with metalloproteinase enzymes (MMPs).
+They include exposure to ultraviolet (UV) light and metalloproteinase enzymes (MMPs).

 The MMP1 and MMP3 genes encode two prolific MMPs.
-Some unfortunate individuals inherit variants of these genes that result in highly active MMPs, causing more skin degradation than normal.
+Some of us inherit variants of these genes that produce highly active MMPs, causing more skin degradation than normal.

-It’s easy to change the way we look in terms of clothing, accessories and even hair, but it takes so much more effort to repair our skin once it starts showing its age.
+It’s easy to change the way we look in terms of clothing, accessories and even hair.
+But it takes so much more effort to repair our skin once it starts showing its age.
 This is why some are willing to purchase a $5,000 anti-aging cream made from cat excrement, in a desperate attempt to stop their skin from showing its age!